 We specialise in researching, designing and delivering various heritage events including public engagement talks, tailored workshops and publications.

 Scottish Women: How should we celebrate them?
-Interactive workshop held at Paisley Arts Centre as part of the Paisley 2021 and Townscape Heritage and Conservation Area Regeneration Scheme 2 bid.
-(November 2017)
+Interactive workshop held at Paisley Arts Centre as part of the Paisley 2021 and Townscape Heritage and Conservation Area Regeneration Scheme 2 bid (TH.CARS2) (November 2017)

 Glasgow’s Victorian and Edwardian Swimming Baths, Glasgow City Heritage Trust, public lecture with question and answer session.
 (2014)